nix-tricks/nix-prompt/README.md

 | `color_secondary` | `#785cea` | Accent color when running as **Root** |
 | `color_neutral` | `#5f5f87` | Faded alternative tone for secondary segments like Git |

-The *global* color is automatically selected depending on whether the shell is running as root or not.
-Here are some other few things to be aware of:
+The *global* color is automatically selected depending on whether the shell is running as root.

 > [!IMPORTANT]
-> The script must be installed for the **root user as well** if you want the prompt (and alternate color scheme) to apear in root shells.
+> - The script must be installed for the **root user as well** if you want the alternate prompt to apear in root shells

-> [!TIP]
-> It can be installed on **remote machines**, so that when you connect over SSH, the prompt may use the remote configuration.
+> - It can be installed and customized on **remote machines**, if you want to use the prompt when you connect over SSH

-> [!NOTE]
-> There is **no special color handling for error states**.
-Aside from the exit-status indicator, colors are not changed dynamically.
+> - Colors do not change dynamically.
+There is **no special color handling** to indicate error states aside from the glyph

 ### 3. Features